medcomdk/MedComLandingPage/docs/index.md

 ### Standard Documentation

 The purpose of the standard documentation is to describe the context in which a standard shall be used and which requirements the standard shall fulfill.
 Implementation guide, use cases, clinical guidelines, and testprotocols will be available for all standards and some additional documents might be available as well to support implementation, such as the mapping document.
-Standard documentation is only provided for the standards, HospitalNotification, CareCommunication and Acknowledgement and not for the generic core or messaging IG’s.”
+Standard documentation is only provided for the standards, HospitalNotification, CareCommunication and Acknowledgement and not for the generic core or messaging IG’s.

-This is found in under each standard, as mentioned in [section 1](#1-medcoms-fhir-messaging-standards).
 Standard documentation consists of:
 * Implementation Guide: the technical specifications of the standard.
 * Clinical guidelines: the clinical consideration behind the modernization.
 * Use cases: the intended use of the standard.
 * Testprotocol: used during test and certification to document that the vendor implementation fulfills the standard.
 * Mapping document: the mapping from the previous OIOXML standard to FHIR.
+<p>&nbsp;</p>

 ### Governance for MedCom HL7 FHIR®© Messaging